 ----

-The use of ORDER BY INDEX guarantees that the index will be used to directly return rows in sorted order, rather than having to perform a sort operation on rows returned otherwise.
-See Chapter 8 for more advice on optimizing statements that contain an ORDER BY
+The use of ORDER BY INDEX guarantees that the index will be used to directly return rows in sorted order, rather than having to perform a sort operation on the rows after they are retrieved.
+See Chapter 8 for more advice on optimizing statements that contain an ORDER BY.

 ==== Window functions